With all the commotion that is going on in the investment world as of late, many of you have asked for a Trading 212 review.

 Conclusion Of This Trading 212 Review

-I hope now this Trading 212 review is drawing to a close you have a better idea about where they stand in the investing world.
+I hope now this Trading 212 review is drawing to a close you have a better idea about the company as a whole.

-Up until recent events, Trading 212 was rated one of the best investing platforms and still would be hadn’t it been for this situation.
+It is worth noting that up until recent events, Trading 212 was rated one of the best investing platforms and still would be hadn’t it.

 Past review articles I’ve written include: